Skip to content

 Advice, signposting and enable access

 We also support families to access affordable activities through a discount card, the MAX card.
-To get your MAX card you will need to be registered with the Children and Young Peoples Network.
-You can find out more and register at Children and Young People's Network
+To get your MAX card you will need to be registered with the Children and Young People's Network.

 Community activities with additional support for your child

 If the community activities available are not suitable for your child's needs, we can refer you to access activities with additional support.
 This is an offer where the additional support needed is paid for by the council and health services to keep costs down for families.
 These activities are provided by groups who have additional training and expertise to support children and young people with SEND.
-You don't need a social care assessment to access these, SENDEIC can refer you.
-You can contact them by telephoning 03000 260 270 or by emailing SENDEIC@durham.gov.uk
+You do not need a social care assessment to access these, just Contact Short breaks solutions.

 Specialist support